MatthiasScholz/demo_github_release/README.md

 ### Make the current stage of the repository a release

 ```
-make release release_version=1.0.0
+make release release_version=1.0.2
 ```

-This will create a release branch (for GoCD) and create a draft for a github release.
+This will create a release branch (for GoCD) and a draft for a github release.
+Furthermore it will include all local changes INCLUDING files not yet under version control!

 ### Publish the release draft